 - Títulos en diferentes países

-- Una mirada en la oscuridad
+- Una mirada a la oscuridad

 - Localizaciones del rodaje